background image

 Bat or bowl?

 On the face of it, cricket and Formula 1 are vastly different sports.
-However, they aren't actually quite as many worlds apart as you might think, with cricket balls bowled at speeds of around 161km/h.
+However, they aren't actually as many worlds apart as you might think, with cricket balls bowled at speeds of around 161km/h.
 Still significantly short of a modern-day F1 car, but scarily quick, nonetheless.

 Ahead of the 2009 Australian Grand Prix, Lewis Hamilton and Heikki Kovalainen got the chance to find this out for themselves, with the McLaren duo each getting a turn in front of the wicket.
 Being bowled at by the late Shane Warne, it was Hamilton who starred, smashing three sixes.